michael-valdron/clj-md2pdf/README.md

 # clj-md2pdf

-A Clojure powered CLI tool and library for performing moderately complex Markdown to PDF document.
+A Clojure powered CLI tool and library for performing moderately complex Markdown to PDF document generation.
 A great tool for those who desire simple semi-programmatic document creation.
 Store your content in Markdown, style your document with CSS / fonts, set your document properties with readable EDN files.

 # Contributors